codaley/objectdet-yolov5/README.md

 - **Detecting a rock**: This could prompt a vehicle to swerve, avoiding potential damage.
 - **Detecting a bag**: This helps minimize unnecessary evasive actions, improving efficiency and safety.

 This project builds upon a previous implementation trained with the high-level **TensorFlow Lite Model Maker** library.
 While TensorFlow Lite Model Maker provides a user-friendly interface for quick prototyping, this new project leverages the power and flexibility of **PyTorch** to create an entirely custom model, resulting in significant improvements in accuracy and adaptability.
-By transitioning to PyTorch and the YOLOv5 framework, this project enables precise control over the training process, model a...
+By transitioning to PyTorch and the YOLOv5 framework, this project enables precise control over the training process, model architecture, and hyperparameter tuning, unlocking advanced capabilities for object detection.

 ### Why PyTorch?
 - **Flexibility**: PyTorch offers granular control over every aspect of the model, from custom architectures to advanced optimization techniques.